Voice of the Customer (VoC): What It Is, Examples & How to Build a Program

 Voice of the Customer takes on board customer sentiment as well as customer research.
 It tells you what the customer's perception and expectations are of your products, service, or brand as a whole.

 This is crucial.
-After all, Perceptions drive behaviour.
+After all, perceptions drive behaviour.

 We know that whether you are the most expensive retailer compared to your competition doesn't really matter.
 If customers perceive that to be the case, then it might be something that needs to be addressed.